• Skip to primary navigation

 • While the soy curls are soaking, start the rice.
 Cook 1 ½ - 2 cups of basmati rice following the package directions.
 I like to use my Instant Pot because it's fuss free.

 • Drain and gently squeeze the soy curls to remove excess water.
-Place on prepared, oiled, baking sheet drizzle 1 tbsp of oil over soy curls then toss to incorporate.
+Place on prepared, oiled, baking sheet drizzle 1 tablespoon of oil over soy curls then toss to incorporate.

 • Oven Method: Arrange in a single layer and place in the oven for 10 minutes.
 Stir the soy curls then return to the oven for an additional 10 - 12 minutes until crispy on the outside but still tender on the inside.
 Remove from the oven and set aside.